-Completeness.
-On the survey form(s), each question must be answered.
+On the survey form, each question must be answered.
 If not applicable, the answer must be N/A or Zero (0) for questions inquiring a number for answer.

-- If an incorrect number of persons or income level was circled, a correction will be valid only if both the surveyor and the person providing the information write their initials and date by the corrections made. - If the answer is not legible or has multiple circles on the table, the survey will be considered over income, and the average per household will be used for that specific area impacting the applicant calculated LMI. - Do not make unnecessary marks or changes to the survey forms, doing so may render the form invalid if there are no initials and dates.
+If an incorrect number of persons or income level was circled, a correction will be valid only if both the surveyor and the person providing the information write their initials and date by the corrections made.

+If the answer is not legible or has multiple circles on the table, the survey will be considered over income, and the average per household will be used for that specific area impacting the applicant calculated LMI.

 The survey must have the date on the first page and last page and both signatures must be included, interviewer and the surveyee providing the information.

-- If the form is missing a date or a signature, the survey will be considered over income, and the average household size will be used for that specific area impacting the applicant calculated LMI. - The most recent data profile from the American Community Survey (ACS) for the applicant's community will be used to determine the average household size.
-This information can be found at: https://www.census.gov/acs/www/data/data-tables-and-tools/data-profiles/.
+If the form is missing a date or a signature, the survey will be considered over income, and the average per household will be used for that specific area impacting the applicant calculated LMI.